pyrate-build/pyrate-build/README.rst

 -  ``compiler``

 This is a dictionary that contains links to external packages that provide the basic rules and parameters that are used to build the source.
+This dictionary can be modified, but should not be overwritten.

 Externals
 ---------